pieper-chris/cosmic-data/README.md

 *-This application is using free "[dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours)" provided by Heroku.
 Therefore, if this calculator application receives no web traffic in a 30-minute period, it will sleep (idle).
 When sleeping, any user who connects will experience a delayed initial load/start up.
 In my experience, this delay should not last longer than 8-10 seconds.*

+*-This applicaiton is currently optimized for desktop users.
+Uninteded formatting may result from viewing this application on a mobile device.*

 ## About

 This web application provides a unique dark-mode experience for viewing public data relating to space.
 For those who like dashboard aesthetics, but with interesting information, this application may be of interest to you.
 Featuring a spinning globe, this real-time interface is a great placeholder for a dark theme on your monitor.
 As just the first version of this web application, expect much improved features and additions in the future (see "Future Work").